alphagov/accessibility-issues/source/issue/input-placeholder/index.html.md

 ## Why it's a problem

 A placeholder always has a low colour contrast.
 Visually impaired people might not be able to see it.
 When switching to different colours the placeholder text might become invisible or not change to a higher contrast.
-If that is a problem or not depends on the context.
+Whether this is a problem or not depends on the context.

 What might be confusing for people and add cognitive load is that